-Meth is not a small problem, over 11 million people have tried the drug in the United States.
+Meth is not a small problem and it could not be overlooked anymore.Over 11 million people have tried the drug in the United States.
 That is the same number as the population of the state of Georgia!
-Did you also know that meth is one of the most destructive common street drugs?
+Did you all know that meth is one of the most destructive common street drugs?
 Crystal Meth is cooked in home-made labs by inexperienced “chemists.”
-In other words, the meth fad is dangerous to health in America.
+In other words, the meth fad is dangerous to health of people in America.

 In 2012, 1 in 250 people had tried meth.
 This is also about the same as the population as Dallas.
 This is a startling statistic, because it means you probably have at least one meth user just within a mile radius of your house.

 Perhaps you stumbled into meth when a friend recommended it to you or brought it to a party and you were told you how amazing it made them feel.
 Maybe your friend brought it over one night for a gaming or movie binge and you loved it so much you scored some yourself.
 That could have been how you spiraled into meth addiction.
 But what exactly is addiction?